instructlab/instructlab/docs/gpu-acceleration.md

 CMAKE_ARGS="-DLLAMA_HIPBLAS=on -DCMAKE_C_COMPILER=/opt/rocm/llvm/bin/clang -DCMAKE_CXX_COMPILER=/opt/rocm/llvm/bin/clang++ -DCMAKE_PREFIX_PATH=/opt/rocm -DAMDGPU_TARGETS=gfx1100" FORCE_CMAKE=1 pip install llama-cpp-python --force-reinstall --no-cache-dir
 ```

-**Note:** We are explicitly forcing the build to use the ROCm compilers and prefix path for dependency resolution in the CMake build.
+**Note:** This is explicitly forcing the build to use the ROCm compilers and prefix path for dependency resolution in the CMake build.
 This works around an issue in the CMake and ROCm version in Fedora 39 and below and may be fixed in F40.

 Once that package is installed, recompile `lab` with `pip3 install .`.
 You also need to tell `HIP` which GPU to use - you can find this out via `rocminfo` although it is typically GPU 0.
 To set which device is visible to HIP, we'll set `export HIP_VISIBLE_DEVICES=0` for GPU 0.
 Now you can skip to the `Testing` section.